Updated: 7 days ago

 Today everyone lives with societal pressure to have healthy self-esteem, self-concept, self-confidence, and self-love along with enough aggression to fulfill one's material needs.
-These are great aspirations, however, they aren't enough to guarantee wellbeing.
+These are great aspirations, however, not enough to guarantee wellbeing.
 Psychological theory generally suggests the ego is a necessary aspect of personality.
 Freud and Buddha had the same perspective about the ego suggesting that it is necessary, and needs taming.
-This view is the same as suggesting the ego can become an obstruction to enlightenment, and a healthy personality, or is it more likely that the ego takes us captive, or liberates us depending on our knowledge of it.
+This view is the same as suggesting the ego can become an obstruction to enlightenment, and a healthy personality, or is it more likely that the ego takes us captive, or liberates us depending on our knowledge of it?
 Why is this important?
 Time moves quickly, freeing ourselves from materiality, points towards the acknowledgement of spiritual experience.
 To do this we must learn how the ego impacts dimensional experience.
 Materiality, or egoic expression reigns in the third dimension, our way out of this material experience depends on our understanding of twelve more realms.

 From a psychological perspective, ego is a part of personality developed through early social interactions that dictates how we relate, and interact socially later in adult life.
 Sigmund Freud, known for Psychoanalytic Theory, proposed that the ego is just one aspect of three functions of the structure of mind.
 The ego aspect of mind operates according to the reality principle by assessing the external world which forces one to consider the risks, requirements, and outcomes involving social interactions.
 This principle also suggests we make moral decisions based on social norms depending on social imprints created during early development, for example, a newborn hermaphrodite is surgically altered to be the gender of a female chosen by her parents.
-This individual then grows up in a strict christian home, who later began to question her sexual orientation, however, because she was programmed to believe heterosexual orientation is the only morally sound decision, she suppresses her feelings, and never comes out of the closet, which in turn impacts her mental health.
+This individual then grows up in a strict Christian home, who later began to question her sexual orientation, however, because she was programmed to believe heterosexual orientation is the only morally sound decision, she suppresses her feelings, and never comes out of the closet, which in turn impacts her mental health.

 The first aspect of mind is what Freud called the "id."
 The second aspect, or ego makes sure the desires of the id are appropriate.
 The id controls actions, drives, impulses, desires, and wants, based on the ego.
 This unique combination dictates our potential as the id operates on the pleasure principle.
 If we survived childhood without having needs met, our future life may consist of subconscious drives to curb unmet needs that develop into addictions, and compulsions.
 If an individual operated from the id alone, one would find delays to gratification intolerable, as the id seeks immediate gratification.